 Forensic nurses work in a variety of areas and roles including: emergency and acute care settings; sexual assault examiner programs; adult protective services units; psychiatric forensic treatment and evaluation units; death investigation teams; and as forensic nurse investigators, educators, and consultants.

 Pathways to Entry

-The forensic nursing specialty is offered to students from a variety of academic and professional backgrounds through a number of routes to entry and program options.
+The forensic nursing elective courses is offered to students from a variety of academic and professional backgrounds through a number of routes to entry and program options.
 Find your pathway to entry.

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.